SteveLTN/https-portal/README.md

 ### Serving Static Sites

-Instead of forward requests to web applications, you can also serve static sites directly:
+Instead of forwarding requests to web applications, HTTPS-PORTAL can also serve (multiple) static sites directly:

 ```yaml
 https-portal: